-Children forge good relationships with each other and the staff in the setting.
-On arrival some of the children fondly greet staff with a guick hug before putting their personal belongings away to then begin playing.
-This greatly contributes to their feelings of security, confidence and overall well-being.
-A group time takes place each day, meaning that all of the children spend some time together in a sociable manner.
-It also enables staff to quickly call a register as part of their routine safety measures, before talking to the children about what activities are on offer that day.
-This gives the children some choices about what they do, promoting their growing independence and cooperation.
-However, children are not always able to independently choose from a wide range of resources, both indoors and outdoors, to make choices about what they wish to play with.
-Children behave well and show respect towards each other, staff and the play environment.
+Children forge very good relationships with each other and the staff in the setting.
+On arrival some of the children fondly greet staff with a quick hug before putting their personal belongings away to then begin playing.
+Children behave extremely well and show respect towards each other, staff and the play environment.
 This helps promote a harmonious atmosphere for everyone and positively promotes equality of opportunity.
-Children show a strong sense of fun, giggling and chatting contentedly to each other as they make up games, including pool and running around outdoors.
+Children show a strong sense of fun, giggling and chatting contentedly to each other as they make up games, including pool and mix Halloween activity.
 They show a good understanding of safety and the general rules they must follow.
-Children have had a positive input into deciding the rules of the setting because they have been able to detail them through their pictures and words around the room.
+Children have had a positive input into deciding the rules of the setting this is shown in their detailed pictures and words displayed around the room.
 Routine activities, such as practising fire drills and following rules, help children learn important messages about how to stay safe.
-From time to time they also have visitors from the emergency services visit the setting to learn about keeping themselves safe.

 Children enjoy a healthy lifestyle because of the daily physical play experiences and the food they eat at the setting.
 Teatime is a friendly, sociable occasion, when children sit together at the tables, making their own choices about what they eat.
 All of the children eat well because a nutritious snack is provided for them, taking into account any specific dietary requirements.
-Children are able to help themselves to refreshments of water, juice or milk so they don't get thirsty during the session.
-A comfortable area in the main room enables children to sit and relax, important to their well-being after a busy day at school.
+Children are able to help themselves to refreshments of water, juice or milk and fruit so they do not get thirsty or hungry during the session.

+A comfortable area in the main room enables children to sit and relax, and this is important to their well-being after a busy day at school.
 The youngest children manage their personal care needs with confidence and growing independence; they put their school bags away, wash hands and take off their shoes before playing.
 This also helps them develop their school readiness skills as they make transitions into full-time school.